 - Physicians can look after more residents in less time.

 - Physicians can study the historic medical data of residents.

 - During the healthcare crisis like COVID-19, physicians can avoid direct contact with residents without affecting the ‘quality senior care’.

 Deploying IoT-based patient monitoring system smartly, with telemedicine app

-How does SyS Creations help long-term care homes to deploy an IoT-based remote patient monitoring system with a telemedicine app?
+How can we help long-term care homes to deploy an IoT-based remote patient monitoring system with a telemedicine app?

 We have engineered Writi in such a way that it can easily store and let you view data recorded by the IoT devices, directly from Writi.

 We will enable you to double the benefits by deploying a telemedicine app as well as a patient monitoring system while satisfying your budget.